IOB OFS opens for subscription, govt to offload up to 3% stake IOB CO

 PSU Watch is now on Whatsapp Channels.
 Click here to join

-The government proposes to sell up to 38.51 crore (38,51,31,796) shares or 2 per cent base offer size with an option to additionally sell 19.25 crore (19,25,65,898) shares, representing 1 per cent of the total issued and paid up equity share capital of the bank, IOB had said in a regulatory filing.
+The government proposed to sell up to 38.51 crore (38,51,31,796) shares or 2 per cent base offer size with an option to additionally sell 19.25 crore (19,25,65,898) shares, representing 1 per cent of the total issued and paid up equity share capital of the bank, IOB had said in a regulatory filing.

-The government currently holds a 94.61 percent stake in the Chennai-based bank.
-Additionally, the Bank said, 1,50,000 shares of the Bank (equivalent to 0.001 percent of the total issued and paid-up equity share capital of the Bank) may be offered to eligible employees in accordance with the terms and conditions set out in the OFS Guidelines, subject to approval from the competent authority.
+Additionally, 1,50,000 shares (equivalent to 0.001 per cent of the total issued and paid-up equity share capital of the bank) may be offered to eligible employees in accordance with the terms and conditions set out in the OFS guidelines, subject to approval from the competent authority.

-Eligible employees may apply for shares up to Rs 500,000, it added.
+Eligible employees may apply for shares up to Rs 5,00,000, it added.

-This is in line with the Securities Contract (Regulation) Rules issued by the Securities and Exchange Board of India, which mandate that all listed companies, including those in the public sector, must have a minimum public shareholding of 25 percent.
+This is in line with the Securities Contract (Regulation) rules issued by the Securities and Exchange Board of India, which mandate that all listed companies, including those in the public sector, must have a minimum public shareholding of 25 per cent.

 The other three lenders where the government stake exceeds the minimum public shareholding threshold are Punjab & Sind Bank (93.9 per cent), UCO Bank (91 per cent), and Central Bank of India (89.3 per cent).